canjs/can-query-logic/doc/can-query-logic.md

 @param {function|can-reflect/schema} schemaOrType Defines the behavior of keys on a [can-query-logic/query].
 This is done with either:

-  - A constructor function that supports the `can.getSchema` symbol.
+  - A constructor function that supports [can-reflect.getSchema can-reflect.getSchema].
 Currently, [can-define/map/map] supports the `can.getSchema` symbol:
     ```js
+    import {DefineMap} from "can";

     const Todo = DefineMap.extend({
         id: {
             identity: true,